ECAM-Brussels/PythonAdvanced2BA/README.md

 Code examples are organised by topics:

 - Abstract Data Type (ADT)
+- Artificial intelligence (AI)
 - Concurrent programming
+- Functional programming
 - Game programming
 - Network programming
 - Regular Expression
 - String manipulation

+Some of the examples relies on external libraries:

+- `dispy` (4.6.10)
+- `bottle` (0.12.9)

+The examples have been developed and tested with Python 3.5.1.

 ## Libraries